screwdriver-cd-test/chain-pr-example/README.md

 # Chain PR Example

-To use chain PR feature in Screwdriver v4, set `true` in pipeline-level annotation `screwdriver.cd/chainPR`.
+To use chain PR feature in Screwdriver.cd, set `true` in pipeline-level annotation `screwdriver.cd/chainPR`.
 Then, subsequent jobs in PR event will be chained according to the workflow in PR.

 ### Example